lavague-ai/LaVague/docs/docs/integrations/openai.md

 The OpenaiContext is installed by default with `LaVague`.

 !!! note "API keys"
-    You will need to set your OpenAI API keys as a `OPENAI_API_KEY` environment variable.
+    You will need to set your OpenAI API keys as an `OPENAI_API_KEY` environment variable.

     You can also pass your API keys to the `OpenaiContext` using the `api_key` parameters if initializing an `OpenaiContext` object directly.